BaptisteCbl/surete-IA/verification/README.md

 ### General

-A large number of option can be configured.
-I will just explain the most important features for us.
+A large number of option can be configured they can be find in the README.md of treeVerification.

-### Basic examples

-Some short config can be found in the README.md.

 ### Custom configuration